Rakhmanidze/towerDefense/README.md

 # towerDefense
-Repository for a Tower Defense game project.
-Contains source code for a Java-based tower defense game implementation."
+"Repository containing the source code and resources for a Java-based Tower defense game."

 "here is a link for the user manual: https://github.com/Rakhmanidze/towerDefense/wiki